DarioPrazeres/Library/README.md

 ## Overview

 <p>The Library allow to create books with title, author and color of Book.
-It is a exercise to develop my skill in DOM.</p>
+It is a exercise to develop my skill in DOM.
+It dos not storage the data</p>

 ### Built With